-Engine vacuum, defined as any pressure lower than atmospheric pressure, is produced in each cylinder during the intake stroke.
+Engine vacuum, is defined as; any pressure lower than atmospheric pressure; that is produced in each cylinder, during the intake stroke.

-Also, A vacuum test can tell you a lot about an engine’s condition; similar to a cylinder leak down test.
-So, By doing a vacuum test in just 3-5 minutes you can know if an engine is healthy or not.
+So, a vacuum test can tell you a lot about, an engine’s condition.
+Also, it is similar to a cylinder leak down test.
+But, by doing a vacuum test, in just 3-5 minutes you can know if an engine, is healthy or not.

-Even more, A vacuum gauge shows the difference between outside atmospheric pressure; and the amount of vacuum present in the intake manifold.
-So, To check manifold pressure with a vacuum gauge; you need to locate a port in the manifold or throttle body.
+Consequently, a vacuum gauge shows the difference between, outside atmospheric pressure and the amount of vacuum present; in the intake manifold.
+So, to check manifold pressure with a vacuum gauge you need to; locate a port in the manifold or throttle body.

-Consequently, Manufacturer’s install ports on their manifolds for lots of different reasons.
-Finally, You simply need to find one; small enough for the vacuum gauge line to slide onto firmly.
+Consequently, manufacturer’s install ports on their manifolds for, lots of different reasons.
+So, you simply need to find one small enough for the; vacuum gauge line to slide onto firmly.

-Furthermore, There are many factors that can affect the amount of vacuum created;
+So, there are many factors that can affect, the amount of vacuum created: